jhill1/SEPwC/source/Revision_control.rst

    *Line Endings*

-   As with other keys, when you hit :kbd:`Enter` or :kbd:`↵` or on Macs, :kbd:`Return` on your keyboard, your computer encodes this input as a character.
+   As with other keys, when you hit :kbd:`Enter` or :kbd:`Return` on your keyboard, your computer encodes this input as a character.
    Different operating systems use different character(s) to represent the end of a line.
    (You may also hear these referred to as newlines or line breaks.)